thanthese/radial-graphs/README.md

 - No inversions.
 There's no top and bottom to worry about, and no voicings either.
 Focus on the theory.

 - No enharmonics.
-The charts are written without the notes with alternate spellings, which makes reading and thinking about them less of a mathematical exercise.
+The charts omit notes with alternate spellings, which makes reading and thinking about them less of a mathematical exercise.

 - Simple compound intervals.
 Adding intervals together visually is trivial.